MENU

 In December 2023 at the COP28 climate summit in Dubai, the UK pledged to publish its nature strategy by May of this year – and even organised a launch event at Wicken Fen nature reserve in Cambridge for that month – before a change of government in Scotland forced a postponement.

-The release of the strategy was delayed further by a UK general election in July – and the new Labour government now intends to publish it in January, Carbon Brief understands.
+The release of the strategy was delayed further by a UK general election in July – and the new Labour government now intends to publish it in the new year, Carbon Brief understands.

 The missed deadline comes after UK foreign secretary David Lammy said that the government would prioritise action against biodiversity loss, describing it as a “more fundamental threat” than terrorism to the nation.